History of the Comrades Marathon: 2010s

 Russian identical twin sisters Olesya and Elena Nurgalieva won a combined ten Comrades titles from 2003 to 2013.
 Stephen Muzhingi also became the first athlete to win three races in a row (2009, 2010 and 2011) since Bruce Fordyce won three in a row in the eighties (1981, 1982 and 1983).

 South African supremacy over the men's race was restored when Ludwick Mamabolo won the down run in 2012.
 David Gatebe shattered the men's down record in 2016, while Bongmusa Mthembu has won three titles.
 Among the women, the Nurgalieva twins' hold on the race was finally broken in 2014 when Ellie Greenwood, GBR, won the down run after a spectacular finish, taking the lead just 2 km before the end.
 In 2015 Caroline Wostmann became the first South African woman to win Comrades in 17 years, followed by Charné Bosman in 2016 and Ann Ashworth in 2018.
 In 2017, American Camille Herron, led from start-to-finish to become only the 3rd American and first in 20 years to win.

 2020s

 The 2020 in-person edition of the race was cancelled due to the coronavirus pandemic, with foreign registrants given the option of transferring their entry to 2021 or 2022.
 (Note: An announcement was first made on 2020.04.17 that the race was postponed, before the announcement was made on 2020.05.14 that the race was cancelled.)
 Similarly, the 2021 in-person edition of the race was also cancelled due to the pandemic.

 The 2022 Comrades down run was the first in-person event following the COVID-19 pandemic.
-It was the 95th event since its inception in 1921, and the apt event slogan was "The Return – Sishay' Ibuya".
+It was the 95th event since its inception in 1921, and the event slogan was "The Return – Sishay' Ibuya".
 Legislation concerning mass participation events limited the number of entrants to 15,000, and preference was given to those who had entered the cancelled 2020 race.
-The KwaZulu-Natal Sports Department confirmed that 2 athletes died following the race.
+The KwaZulu-Natal Sports Department confirmed that two athletes died following the race.